R-Magnotti/R-Magnotti.github.io/index.md

-## HAICOR (Human-AI Co-Reasoning) Project
+# HAICOR (Human-AI Co-Reasoning) Project
-# Humans are inherently skilled at commonsense and practical reasoning, so why aren't machines?
+## Humans are inherently skilled at commonsense and practical reasoning, so why aren't machines?
 Without the help of outside knowledge and machine learning techniques to help them put the information together, machines cannot currently manage this process well.
 My group at the University of Rochester working on the HAICOR project has set up a system to allow machines to interact with humans and learn from them how to perform practical reasoning.

 <a href="https://github.com/R-Magnotti/HAICOR">Our previous work</a>

-## jobster
+# jobster
-# Has Covid-19 caused you to be laid off?
-Look no further
+## Has Covid-19 caused you to be laid off?
+Look no further.
 We designed a web application for Yale University hackathon (YHack 2020) to match individuals looking to provide local amateur services with those looking to hire for odd-jobs.